 Our Guide to Spring in Keswick

-Spring is almost here, and we can’t wait for our visitors to experience the changing of the new season in Keswick.
-It might not be shorts and t-shirt weather yet, but spring is still a great time to explore the outdoors and see if you can spot some of the fresh flowers and wildlife that call the Lake District home.
+Spring is almost here, and we cannot wait for our visitors to experience the changing of the new season in Keswick.
+It might not be shorts and t-shirt weather yet, but spring is still a fantastic time to explore the outdoors and see if you can spot some of the fresh flowers and wildlife that call the Lake District home.
 As the days get longer and the weather begins to warm up, the town comes alive with a variety of activities and events that are sure to delight visitors of all ages.
-Read on for our guide to spring 2023 in Keswick.
+Read on for our guide to spring 2024 in Keswick.

 The poet William Wordsworth associated daffodils with the Lake District, and while he might have been inspired by Ullswater, Keswick is still a great place to spot these beautiful yellow flowers that are synonymous with spring.
 They can be found blooming alongside the river Greta, as well as down by Derwentwater.

-Visit Friar's Crag
+Friar's Crag

 Enjoy the sight of spring lambs in the fields during lambing season.